-- Press releases: 7 - o March 23, 2022 Go slow, look out below; Manatees need your help - March 14, 2022 Help conserve Florida wildlife as they become more active this spring - December 9, 2021 FWC: Governor Ron DeSantis' Freedom First budget promotes natural resource restoration and supports Florida's law enforcement officers (The budget reaffirms Governor DeSantis' commitment to high priority conservation items including red tide research and manatee rescue, and provides additional resources and support for law enforcement.) - December 8, 2021 USFWS, FWC, and FPL expand efforts to address Florida manatee mortality event - o November 18, 2021 FWC and U.S. Fish and Wildlife Service coordinate to protect manatees - O November 4, 2021 Manatees are in motion, it's Manatee Awareness month - O July 8, 2021 Just released!
-FWC's 2021-2022 manatee and sea turtle decals - FWC staff reviewed both the manatee related MyFWC.com webpages to make sure all areas where the Wildlife Alert information was posted had the current information for reporting dead, injured or distressed manatees.
+- Press releases: 5 - March 23, 2023 Go slow and look out below manatees are on the move - March 22, 2023 Spring brings more activity from Florida's wildlife - February 2, 2023 FWC: Governor Ron DeSantis' Framework for Freedom Budget promotes natural resource restoration initiatives and supports law enforcement - November 1, 2022 It's Manatee Awareness month: FWC reminds boaters to go slow, look out below - August 1, 2022 Stick with manatees and sea turtles by collecting this year's FWC decals - FWC staff reviewed both the manatee related MyFWC.com webpages to make sure all areas where the Wildlife Alert information was posted had the current information for reporting dead, injured or distressed manatees.
 The Tip@MyFWC.com information was removed from these areas to prevent a delay in the reporting from this service, leaving the Wildlife Alert phone numbers.
-Wildlife Alert text was reworded so that when translated to Spanish through the Google Translator app embedded on the website, the translation was clearer.
+Wildlife Alert text was reworded so that when translated to Spanish through the Google Translator app embedded on the website, the translation was clear.

 Social Media - Staff continued regular and frequent social media engagement through platforms such as Facebook, Instagram, and Twitter.
-Important messaging included awareness about moving manatees during seasonal migration, "Go Slow, Look Out Below!" aimed at protecting manatees from waterway vessels, and information and updates related to the ongoing manatee UMF.
+Important messaging included awareness about moving manatees during seasonal migration, "Go Slow, Look Out Below!" aimed at protecting manatees from waterway vessels, and information and updates related to the ongoing manatee UME.